How more than 100 American soccer players abroad fared this weekend

 Bundesliga

-Borussia Dortmund midfielder Christian Pulisic (age 19): played 77 minutes in 4-1 victory over RB Leipzig
+Borussia Dortmund midfielder Christian Pulisic (age 19): not in the 18 (injured) for 0-0 draw at Hannover

+Hannover forward Bobby Wood*, on loan from Hamburg: entered in the 46th

-Wolfsburg defender John Brooks: played 90 (scored in 33rd) in 2-1 victory over Schalke
+Wolfsburg defender John Brooks*: played 90 in 3-1 victory at Bayer Leverkusen

 Werder Bremen forward Aron Johannsson: not in the 18 (injured)

-Fortuna Duesseldorf midfielder Alfredo Morales: played 90 in 2-1 defeat to Augsburg
+Fortuna Duesseldorf midfielder Alfredo Morales: played 90 in 1-1 draw at RB Leipzig

-Hertha Berlin goalkeeper Jonathan Klinsmann: not in the 18 for 1-0 victory over Nurnberg
+Freiburg midfielder Caleb Stanko: not in the 18 (injured) for 3-1 defeat at Hoffenheim

-Werder Bremen forward Josh Sargent (age 18): played 85 (scored in the 38th) in Bremen II’s 2-0 victory at Drochtersen/Assel
+Werder Bremen forward Josh Sargent (age 18): played 89 (scored in 87th) in Bremen II’s 3-0 victory at Oldenburg

 Werder Bremen forward Isaiah Young (age 20): did not play for Bremen II

-Hannover defender Chris Gloster (age 18): entered in the 65th in Hannover II’s 7-2 victory at Jeddeloh
+Hannover defender Chris Gloster (age 18): played the first 45 in Hannover II’s 1-0 defeat at St. Pauli

 Bayern Munich defender Chris Richards (age 18), on loan from FC Dallas: U-19 squad